sourcegraph/about/content/blogposts/2024/gp-enhancing-openrct2-performance-a-journey-cody-simd.md

   src="https://storage.googleapis.com/sourcegraph-assets/blog/enhancing-openrct2-performance-a-journey-cody-simd/image_010_crop.png"
 />

-**A ~5% win, for something that initially seemed 3x slower!** I’m happy with that result.
+**A ~5% win, for something that initially had been 3x slower!** I’m happy with that result.
 Cody helped me finally find the bottleneck and implement a decent improvement.
 You can [check the merged PR here](https://github.com/OpenRCT2/OpenRCT2/pull/21894).

 ## Conclusion